 A perfect dessert to warm you up on chilly days.
 Piping hot carrot kheer with little clarified butter floating on the top tastes divine.

 Gajar ki kheer is one of the most sought-after dishes in our house during winters.
 We all prefer having this kheer than halwa.

 Easy and quick to make this carrot kheer is extremely nutritious and the best thing about this kheer is that it is very light on the tummy.
 You may eat a big bowl of it and still don't feel heavy, unlike carrot halwa.

 But many years back this was not the case.
 It was only Gajar ka halwa that was made and relished.
 Then how and from where this kheer came?
 There is an interesting story behind this.
 My father-in-law was a big foodie and had an extremely sweet tooth.
 Carrot halwa was his favorite.
 One winter, when halwa was getting ready, he was getting highly impatient and was finding it difficult to wait.
 Seeing his impatience, my mother-in-law served him half-cooked carrot halwa or say carrot kheer to him.
 Carrot had cooked, milk had brewed sufficiently so she added sugar into it, cooked for few more minutes, and served this carrot kheer to my father-in-law.
 And it was a BIG hit.

 Since then started the tradition of making Carrot kheer in our house.
 Not only this, after a day or two, leftovers, if any, of this kheer, are further cooked and turned into halwa.
 So Kheer first, halwa later.
 And this tradition is going on as it is even today.

-- Carrots are good for our body’s overall health, especially that of the skin, eyes, digestive system and teeth!
+- Good for our body’s overall health, especially that of the skin, eyes, digestive system, and teeth!

-- Carrots are a rich source of Beta Carotene, a powerful antioxidant, which, among other vital uses, can be converted into vitamin A in the body to help maintain healthy skin.
+- Rich source of Beta Carotene, a powerful antioxidant, which, among other vital uses, can be converted into vitamin A in the body to help maintain healthy skin.

 Grating Carrots in Food Processor